telerik/ajax-docs/getting-started/performance/radcompression.md

         </system.web>

->note When IIS **dynamic compression** is enabled the **ViewState** will be automatically compressed even if the **RadCompression** module is not enabled.
->

-## How to enable compression for regular postbacks?
+## Enabling Compression for Regular Postbacks

-You can enable the postback compression by setting the *enablePostbackCompression* property of theRadCompression module to true (the default value is *false*).
-This can be done at application level in the following manner:
+You can enable the postback compression by setting the `enablePostbackCompression` property of the Compression module to `true` (the default value is `false`).

+The following example demonstrates how to do this at the application level.
+Note that setting the same attribute at page level will override the `web.config` settings because it will be treated with higher priority.

 ````web.config
 <configSections>